Marcelo Martins Moreno

-Marcelo Martins Moreno (born 18 June 1987), known as Marcelo Martins in Bolivia and as Marcelo Moreno in other countries, is a Bolivian professional footballer who plays as a striker for Paraguayan Primera División club Cerro Porteño and captains the Bolivia national team.
+Marcelo Martins Moreno (born 18 June 1987), known as Marcelo Martins in Bolivia and as Marcelo Moreno in other countries, is a Bolivian former professional footballer.
 He is considered one of the greatest Bolivian players of all time.
-With 30 goals, he is the national team's all-time top goalscorer.
+With 108 caps and 31 goals, he is the national team's all-time capped player and all-time top goalscorer.

 Club career

 Moreno was born in Santa Cruz de la Sierra, Bolivia.
 He began his career at Oriente Petrolero.
 In 2003, Martins debuted for the club as a 16-year-old in Bolivia's Primera División.

 He moved to Vitória, becoming first choice in 2006, at the Campeonato Brasileiro Série C. He scored 12 goals in the competition, four less than the top goalscorer.
 In the middle of 2007, he moved to Cruzeiro, becoming first choice only in the next year, when he scored 8 goals at the 2008 Copa Libertadores, being the top goalscorer, alongside Salvador Cabañas.

 On 27 May 2008, he signed a five-year contract with Shakhtar Donetsk.
 The Ukrainian club agreed to pay €9 million for the player.
 On 1 November, he scored a brace in a 3–1 league match win against Zorya Luhansk.
 Even though he had won the 2008–09 UEFA Cup, on 29 May 2009, unable to establish himself in Donetsk, Moreno joined German club Werder Bremen on loan.
 Bremen had initially attempted to sign Moreno the previous summer, but the player opted for Shakhtar.

 In a 2009 interview, Martins remarked that he didn't want to go to Ukraine at the moment of signing with Shakhtar, but that was the way the negotiation was produced.
 He commented that it was a difficult moment but it was a moment of adaptation to a new football.

 In 2009, he said that when speaking in Portuguese with team mates Naldo and Hugo Almeida that he would feel Brazilian, that Brazil was an important country in his life cause he lived in it for half of his life.